ysmood/use-node/README.md

 ## Use it outside node project

-If you want to use it without the `package.json` file, just specify the node version you want to:
+If you want to use it without the `package.json` file, just specify the node version you want:

 ```bash
 use-node v19